All Episodes

 We don't get the good news.

-When a Republicans in the White House, we don't get the good news, the economy.
+When a Republican's in the White House, we don't get the good news, the economy.

-Americans are dying, and gasoline prices are higher than they've ever been, and we got a terrorist attack just waiting to happen on this country's soil.
+And we got a terrorist attack just waiting to happen on this country's soil.

 Is it any wonder there's pessimism out there?

-Because there's a never-ending drumbeat of it.
+Because there's a never-ending drumbeat of it in the mainstream press.

 Look at some headlines just this week.

-Then you've got this silly head, the Rolling Stones, the Wrinkled Rockers have pulled a Michael Moore, and they've got this song about sweet neocon.
+Then you've got this silly have the Rolling Stones, the wrinkled rockers, have pulled a Michael Moore.

 And I don't even think they understand what a neocon is based on the lyrics of the song.